W. P. Lipscomb: Career

 Lipscomb edited a brewery magazine and wrote sketches for gramophone companies in his spare time.
-His first screenwriting first credit was Balaclava (1928).
+His first screenwriting credit was Balaclava (1928).
 He wrote a short The Safe.

 He worked regularly for Herbert Wilcox, adapting stage productions such as Splinters (1929).
 His adaptation of Rookery Nook (1930) by Ben Travers was so successful he adapted other works by Travers: A Night Like This (1931), Plunder (1931), The Chance of a Night Time (1931), and Mischief (1931).

 He adapted On Approval (1930) and Canaries Sometimes Sing (1932) by Frederick Lonsdale.

 He also wrote some Jack Raymond films including French Leave (1930), The Great Game (1930), Tilly of Bloomsbury (1931), and The Speckled Band (1931).
 The latter was a Sherlock Holmes story as was The Sign of Four (1932).
 He was at a story conference for a project Dying to Live with a writer who died.

-He wrote thrillers for the gramophone such as His Master's Voice.
+Lipscomb wrote thrillers for the gramophone such as His Master's Voice.

 Lipscomb did vehicles for musical stars including Jack Hulbert (Jack's the Boy (1932)); Jessie Matthews (There Goes the Bride (1932) and The Man from Toronto (1932)).

 In 1931 he reportedly wrote an original for Jack Buchanan to be directed by Basil Dean, The Fun Men Have but it was not made.
 He did a radio play The Verdict (1933).

 Lipscomb was one of several writers in The Good Companions (1933) starring Matthews, produced by Michael Balcon and directed by Victor Saville.
+A 1933 artice in Variety called him "possibly the best" screenwriter "in the country".

 Lipscomb worked on Channel Crossing (1933); Loyalties (1933) from the play by John Galsworthy; I Was a Spy (1933); and The King of Paris (1934) for Raymond.

 Lipscomb's success as writer enabled him to turn director as well as writer for Colonel Blood (1934).
 It remains his only directorial credit.

-As a writer he did The Camels are Coming (1934) with Hulbert; Soldiers of the King (1934); King of Paris (1934); and Me and Marlborough (1935) with Cicely Courtneidge for Saville.
+As a writer he did The Camels Are Coming (1934) with Hulbert; Soldiers of the King (1934); The King of Paris (1934); and Me and Marlborough (1935) with Cicely Courtneidge for Saville.